ucscXena/xena-web/content/discover/compare-tissue.md

 image: "./images/nOf1.png"
 ---

-Use Xena to compare TCGA tumor samples to GTEx normals of matching tissue of origin to see if your gene or transcript is up- or down-regulated in one or more cancer types.
+Use Xena to compare TCGA tumor samples to GTEx normal samples to see if your gene or transcript is up- or down-regulated in one or more cancer types.